 Coordinating Producer, Special Events

-Kate Jackson, who has worked in a variety of production positions since joining ESPN in 1999, was named coordinating producer in July, 2011, with her role expanded to coordinating producer, special events, in December, 2018.
-Her primary responsibilities include oversight of The Heisman Trophy Presentation and other special events, Special Olympics and Formula 1 Racing.
+Kate Jackson, who has worked in a variety of production positions since joining ESPN in 1999, was named coordinating producer in July 2011, with her role expanded to coordinating producer, special events, in December 2018.
+Her primary responsibilities include oversight of the ESPYs, NCAA Division I Women’s Basketball Championship, The Heisman Trophy Presentation, Sports Humanitarian Awards and other special events, Special Olympics and Formula 1 Racing.

-For the Special Olympics, she oversees all planning and content for coverage that airs on ESPN and ABC, working closely with many areas of ESPN as well as the event organizers.
+She oversees all planning and content for Special Olympics coverage that airs on ESPN and ABC, working closely with many areas of ESPN as well as the event organizers.

 In motorsports, Jackson is responsible for oversight of ESPN’s production of telecasts of Formula 1 races in partnership with SKY Media.
 From 2007-2014, Jackson was a key figure in the production of ESPN’s live telecasts of NASCAR racing, first as a feature producer responsible for the oversight of all creative content including teases, features and production elements.
 After being named coordinating producer in 2011, her role expanded to include oversight of the entire production as well as producing telecasts of the pre-race program for many events.

-Her previous experience with ESPN includes working with college basketball from 2015-2018, the College Football Playoff in 2014 and 2015 and traveling around the world as a figure skating associate producer in 2004-2005.
+Her previous experience with ESPN includes working with college basketball from 2015-2018, the College Football Playoff in 2014 and 2015, as well as the 2019 CFP National Championship halftime show and traveling around the world as a figure skating associate producer in 2004-2005.
 She also worked as an account executive in ESPN’s affiliate sales department.